 - 2 oz unsalted butter 55g (½ stick)

 - 1 tablespoon milk

 - ¼ cup raisins 40g

-- 2 tbsp blanched almonds 15g (I used slithered, but whole, chopped/flaked also good)
+- 2 tablespoon blanched almonds 15g (I used slivered, but whole, chopped/flaked also good)

 - ¼ cup confectioner's sugar 28g icing sugar

-- 1 tbsp nonpareils hundreds and thousands (small round sprinkles)
+- 1 tablespoon nonpareils hundreds and thousands (small round sprinkles)

 Preparing the cookie dough (do ahead)

 - Put the flour, sugar, baking powder and salt in a food processor and pulse briefly to mix.
 Add the butter, in small cubes, the vanilla and egg and pulse to form crumbs.
 Add the milk and pulse a couple times to bring the mixture together.